tersesystems/terse-logback-showcase/README.md

 [System information](https://tersesystems.github.io/terse-logback/guide/systeminfo/) is provided using `logback-sigar`, which uses [Hyperic Sigar](https://github.com/hyperic/sigar) as a back end to provide CPU, memory and load information.

+Hyperic Sigar is a Java agent that only runs in production mode, so if you try to run in development mode you will get "Sigar is not registered!" error messages.

 ## Error Reporting with Backtraces

 Error Reporting is done through the error handlers.
 There are two integrations, [Sentry](https://sentry.io/welcome/) and [Honeycomb](https://www.honeycomb.io/).